Salzburg Lakes CycleTour

 (click to enlarge)

 Helmets are compulsory for children aged under 12 years and are recommended for everyone.
-They can be purchased locally.
+They can be purchased locally by prior arrangement.

 If extra nights are booked there is no supplement for the use of hire bikes.
 However, their use in Salzburg is always subject to availability.